 The old fashion way.
 Some things never change.
 Manual data entry can find you the creators you’re looking for.
 But frankly it’s a shot in the dark, very time consuming and might drive you completely bonkers.

 To find Instagram influencers manually, you first need to understand the kind of person you are looking for.
 Be careful not to base this on characteristics that don’t really matter to your business or campaign.

 If you must go this route, do so wisely.
 Clearly define who it is you are trying to reach, the personality of the person you would like to work with, and the traits of the ideal person to represent your brand.

 Try to find them amongst your brands current followers, or the followers of brands similar to yours.
 Ideally, if you must take the manual route you do not simultaneously need to scale out the number of creators you work with.
 Try partnering with two or three you truly trust and maintain a long-term relationship with them.

-Finding influencers who already follow you
+Tactic 1: Find Instagram influencers who already follow you

 Look to who is following you now.
 Spend some time watching not only who follows your brand on social but is actively engaging with your content.
 Then ask: